Gene-Proximity Models For Genome-Wide Association Studies: Spatial Boost Model

-We use latent variables $\theta \in \{0,1\}^p$ and a continuous spike-and-slab prior distribution for the model parameters with the positive constant $\kappa > 1$ denoting the separation between the variance of the spike and the slab components:
+We use latent variables $\theta \in {\{0,1\}}^p$ and a continuous spike-and-slab prior distribution for the model parameters with the positive constant $\kappa > 1$ denoting the separation between the variance of the spike and the slab components:

 For the intercept, we set $\beta_0 \sim N(0, \sigma^2 \kappa)$ or, equivalently, we define $\theta_0 = 1$ and include $j = 0$ in~\eqref{eq:betaprior}.
-In the standard spike-and-slab prior distribution the slab component is a normal distribution centered at zero with a large variance and the spike component is a point mass at zero.
-This results in exact variable selection through the use of the $\theta_j$'s, since $\theta_j = 0$ would imply that the $j$-th SNP's coefficient is exactly equal to zero.
-We use the continuous version of the spike-and-slab distribution to allow for a relaxed form of this variable selection that lends itself easily to an EM algorithm (see Section~\ref{sec:em}).
+In the original spike-and-slab prior distribution, the slab component is a normal distribution centered at zero with a large variance or even a diffuse uniform distribution and the spike component is a degenerate distribution at zero~\citep{mitchell1988bayesian}.
+This setup results in exact variable selection through the use of the $\theta_j$'s, since $\theta_j = 0$ would imply that the $j$-th SNP's coefficient is exactly equal to zero.
+Here we use the continuous version of the spike-and-slab distribution~\citep{george93,ishwaran2005spike} that became more popular by avoiding the spike discontinuities at zero and thus allowing for a relaxed form of variable selection that lends itself easily to an EM algorithm (see Section~\ref{sec:em}).

 For the variance $\sigma^2$ of the spike component in~\eqref{eq:betaprior} we adopt an inverse Gamma prior distribution, $\sigma^2 \sim \text{\sf IG}(\nu, \lambda)$.
 We expect $\sigma^2$ to be reasonably small with high probability in order to enforce the desired regularization that distinguishes selected markers from non-associated markers.
 Thus, we recommend choosing $\nu$ and $\lambda$ so that the prior expected value of $\sigma^2$ is small.